usnistgov/FIPS201/_Appendix/glossary.md

     defined for digital signatures.
 - Specific terms in CAPITALS represent normative requirements.
 When these same terms are not in CAPITALS, the term does not represent a normative requirement.
     - The terms "SHALL" and "SHALL NOT" indicate requirements to be followed strictly in order to conform to the publication and from which no deviation is permitted.
-    - The terms "SHOULD" and "SHOULD NOT" indicate that among several possibilities one is recommended as particularly suitable, without mentioning or excluding others, or that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.
+    - The terms "SHOULD" and "SHOULD NOT" indicate that among several possibilities, one is recommended as particularly suitable without mentioning or excluding others, that a certain course of action is preferred but not necessarily required, or that (in the negative form) a certain possibility or course of action is discouraged but not prohibited.
     - The terms "MAY" and "NEED NOT" indicate a course of action permissible within the limits of the publication.
-    - The terms "CAN" and "CANNOT" indicate a possibility and capability, whether material, physical or causal or, in the negative, the absence of that possibility or capability.
+    - The terms "CAN" and "CANNOT" indicate a possibility and capability&mdash;whether material, physical, or causal&mdash;or, in the negative, the absence of that possibility or capability.